Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 It means it served its season.

-It means you’re listening to your nervous system.
+It means you’re listening to yourself.

 You’re Not Wrong for Growing